 Is there a situation that you don’t like?
 If you can change it, try working through the steps towards finding a solution to your problem.
 If not, see how you feel after trying to cope with the situation.
 What can you say to yourself to accept the situation?
 What sorts of things can you do to get on with your life in a positive way, in spite of the situation?

-Remember that problems are a normal part of life and we usually feel better when we do something constructive toward resolving our problems rather than just dwelling on them.
+Remember that problems are a normal part of life, and that we usually feel better when we do something constructive toward resolving our problems rather than just dwelling on them.

 It’s often helpful to go through step-by-step problem solving, using the eight steps described.
 But, if you can’t solve the problem, it can be helpful to change the way you think about it by practicing acceptance, and moving on with life in a positive way.